GPF Getting Started Guide

 from dae.gpf_instance.gpf_instance import GPFInstance

-gpf_instance = GPFInstance()
+gpf_instance = GPFInstance.build()

 This gpf_instance